Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 What are Pageviews?

 A Pageview is precisely what you think it would mean.
-When a User views a page on your website, this will be reported as a Pageview.
-By default, Google Analytics orders your pages based on the most amounts of views.
-This helps you to identify which content of yours is viewed more than others.
+When a User views a page on your website, this will be reported as a Pageview (page_view).
+By default, Google Analytics 4 tracks each view as an event to capture the total amounts of page loads.
+This helps you to identify important web or social media analytics, such as which content of yours is viewed more than others.

 What are Unique Pageviews?

-The problem with Pageviews, though is that if a User visits the same page multiple times within the same session, they are all counted as Pageviews.
-This means that when someone goes back to a previous page after consuming a particular piece of content that the original page is recorded twice as being viewed.
-Even if the only reason to go back was that they knew there was another link on there that they wanted to explore.
+The problem with Pageviews, though, is that if a User visits the same page multiple times within the same session, they are all counted as Pageviews.
+This means that when someone returns to a previous page after consuming a particular piece of content, the original page is recorded twice as being viewed.
+Even if the only reason to go back was that they knew there was another link there that they wanted to explore.

 By looking at Unique Pageviews, every page is only counted once within a single session, even if it was viewed multiple times.